forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 ## ISV Customer Debugger

-The ISV Customer Debugger covers a gap in what you can do with the Apex Debugger.
+ISV Customer Debugger covers a gap in what you can do with Apex Debugger.
 As an ISV, you can debug your own code.
 As a subscriber, you can debug your own code.
 However, because of the protections against seeing managed code, subscribers can’t debug ISV code in their orgs.
-With the ISV Customer Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.
+With ISV Customer Debugger, an ISV can work with a subscriber to debug issues specific to the subscriber’s org.

 An ISV can reproduce issues in the specific environment, so problems can be diagnosed more quickly.
 You can debug only sandbox orgs.

-### Configure the ISV Customer Debugger
+### Configure ISV Customer Debugger

-The ISV Customer Debugger is part of the `salesforcedx-vscode-apex-debugger` extension, so you don’t need to install anything other than this extension and its prerequisites.
+ISV Customer Debugger is part of the `salesforcedx-vscode-apex-debugger` extension, so you don’t need to install anything other than this extension and its prerequisites.
 You can debug only sandbox orgs.

 1. Log in to your subscriber’s sandbox via your License Management Org (LMO).
 If you’re not familiar with this process, see the _ISVforce Guide_.
 For information on how to obtain login access to your subscriber’s org, see [Request Login Access from a Customer](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/lma_requesting_login_access.htm).
 For information on how to log in via the Subscriber Support Console, see [Logging In to Subscriber Orgs](https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/lma_logging_in_to_sub_org.htm).
 1. In your subscriber’s org, from Setup, enter **Apex Debugger** in the Quick Find box, then click **Apex Debugger**.